 Australian author, Tim Winton’s gift of writing with clarity and simplicity immediately sweeps his reader into the story.

-It delves into dangerous human deviations, of the torturous addiction of adrenalin played out in the relentless hankering after the ultimate wave.
+It delves into dangerous individual deviations, of the torturous addiction of adrenalin, played out in the relentless hankering after the ultimate wave.
 It is also about unfulfilled dreams, wrong choices and disappointment.
 And it is about making peace with the way life ultimately unfolds.